Interstate 26 in North Carolina: Building through Howard Gap

 One of the hardest places to build I-26 was in Howard Gap.
 The work was delayed by numerous landslides along Miller Mountain and Tryon Peak.
 Special engineering had to be done to continue work on I-26 through the area.
 The most important part was controlling the soil and water on the mountains and surrounding areas.
 This was achieved through the installation of miles of underground pipe used to drain water from the road.

 Future

+I-26 widening south of Asheville

 In 2013, the North Carolina Department of Transportation (NCDOT) reopened the idea of widening I-26 from I-40, in Asheville, to US 25, near Flat Rock.
 The project had been planned 10 years earlier but was stopped by legal challenges.
 In 2015, it qualified and became part of the 2016–2025 State Transportation Improvement Program (STIP) and will cost $396 million to build.
 Right-of-way acquisition begins in 2018, with construction that was originally set to begin in 2020.
+Construction began sooner than that in October 2019, although it originally did not extend to US 25 in Flat Rock; it instead terminated at US 64 in Hendersonville.
+The widening south of US 64 to US 25 was added later.
+Part of the project, which is still ongoing, does call for the US 25/US 25 Bus. interchange near Naples to be converted into a diverging diamond interchange.
+Construction is projected to be completed by the Fall of 2026 at a cost of $531 million.